bmackenty/25-26-9th-grade/README.md

 # Flask Learning Projects for 9th Grade Students

 A collection of Flask web applications designed to teach students web development fundamentals through hands-on projects.
-Each project builds upon the previous one, introducing new concepts and techniques.
+The projects are templates designed to be modified for a real-world problems.

-## 🎯 Learning Objectives
+##  Learning Objectives

 Students will learn:
 - **Flask Framework**: Routing, request handling, and response generation